 The Guide To The Colonial Zone And The Dominican Republic.

 The Dominican Republic, located on the Caribbean Island of Hispaniola, is a country rich in culture.
-The people and the land make it a unique and fun place to visit.
+The friendly people and the diverse land make it a unique and fun place to visit.
+Come and visit the Colonial City of Santo Domingo, Dominican Republic.
+There are so many places to see and things to do.

 The island has lush green valleys, tropical rain forests, dry desert environments.
 There are sleepy villages, bustling cities, sprawling farmlands and the highest mountain in all the Caribbean, Pico Duarte.
 The music, Merengue (amazon link) is the national music & Bachata, the happy people and their love for baseball.
 All these things and more add to the vibrant culture you can experience when visiting.

-Since the Dominican Republic (Amazon link) is an island there are hundreds of beaches that you can visit.
+The Dominican Republic is an island with the Pacific Ocean on one side and the Caribbean Sea on the other.
+Since we are an island we have hundreds of beaches that you can visit.
 You can relax on a quiet rocky beach or maybe you want to swim on a white or black sand beach.
 You might want to do surfing, diving, windsurfing or sailing.
 You can dance the night away in the sand or a bustling discotec.
 Maybe you just want some peace and quiet you can find that also.
 You can also choose to visit one of our many sweet, clear and cool water rivers or visit the largest salt-water lake in the Caribbean.
 We have it all.

 The country has all types of travel and vacation options.